knyete/Micropython-scheduler/README.md

 A typical program performs the following operations.
  1. Define the threads.
  2. Instantiate the scheduler.
- 3. Assign to the scheduler threads which will run at startup.
+ 3. Assign to the scheduler threads which will run at start-up.
  4. Start the scheduler.

 # Threads

-A thread is writen like a Python function except that it periodically yields to the scheduler (it is a generator function).
+A thread is written like a Python function except that it periodically yields to the scheduler (it is a generator function).
 When it executes ``yield`` the scheduler may allocate time to another thread before control returns to the statement following ``yield``.
 The thread ends when a ``return`` instruction is issued, or when the code runs out.